vizzuhq/ipyvizzu/docs/tutorial/aggregate_drilldown.md

 Let’s aggregate together the elements by getting the Genres dimension off the x-axis.
-By taking it off of the chart, only one chart element remains for every color, and Vizzu automatically calculates and shows the aggregate value of the elements.
+By taking it off of the chart, only one chart element remains for every color, and ipyvizzu automatically calculates and shows the aggregate value of the elements.

 ```python
 import pandas as pd